Fyodir/parsermcparser/README.md

 - The standard PyTest testing framework was also used to test the whole script for correct functioning (see below)

 ### PyTest
-The module "pytest" was used to test the functionality of the code and to ensure that each function works as intended.
+The module "PyTest" was used to test the functionality of the code and to ensure that each function works as intended.

 The test files are located within a separate ```test_files``` directory.